pvandervelde/mindvortex/src/posts/2100-01-01-Characteristics-for-builds-and-build-systems.md

     * Every developer is confident with the engine
     * You implicitly trust every developer (possible in a commercial setting, unlikely in OSS)
   * More likely want a build system that has a trust relation between the engine and the tasks
+  * The artefact creation process should be tracable so that you know where the artefacts came from
+    * Ideally you need to know exactly what went into the artefact without there being the possiblity for unknown additions.
+Note that this ability is hard to achieve due to the nature of build systems.